MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 4. When you have performed the pick and placed the items in the shipping area or shipping bin, choose the **Register Pick** action.

-The person responsible for shipment can now bring the items to the shipment dock and post the shipment, including the related source document, in the **Warehouse Shipment** window.
+The person responsible for shipment can now bring the items to the shipment dock and post the shipment, including the related source document, on the **Warehouse Shipment** page.
 For more information, see [Ship Items](warehouse-how-ship-items.md).

 In addition to picking for source documents, as described in this topic, you can take and place items between bins without referring to source documents.
 For more information, see [Pick and Put Away Without a Source Document](warehouse-how-to-create-put-aways-from-internal-put-aways.md).